LavanyaGovindaraju/Recommendation_System/readme.md

        docker run -p 5000:5000 bundle-api
        ```

-🚀 How to Use
+## 🚀 How to Use

-Launch the system from the command line to run the recommendation and price prediction logic:
+You can interact with the system either via the command line or by using the built-in API.
+---

 Run the `main.py` script with the following command-line arguments: